filippotosetto/filippotosetto.github.io/about.md

 ---
 layout: page
 title: About
+order: 2
 ---

+I'm a London based freelance <b>iPhone</b>, <b>iPad</b>, <b>Apple Watch</b>, and <b>Apple TV</b> developer and consultant.

+Born and raised in Italy I moved to London in 2010 to become and app developer.

+I'm a pretty good cook, in fact you can find few of my recipes <a href="http://filippotosetto.com/feedmenow/" target="_blank">here</a>.

 # Skills
-Objective-c, Swift, C++, Java, html5, css3, javascript, coffeescript, Ruby, Ruby on Rails
+Objective-c, Swift, C++, Java, html5, css3, javascript, coffeescript, Ruby, Ruby on Rails.

 # Experience
 - 2013 - now. <a href="http://conjure.co.uk" target="_blank">Conjure ltd</a>.
 Lead Developer/Tech Lead.
 London, UK